Skip to content

 Each external API endpoint has its own schema, authentication method, and update frequency.
 Rather than building bespoke integrations per source, Data Ingestion provides a configuration-driven ingestion framework that handles the polling lifecycle, credential management, and delivery to the transformation layer.
 This pattern keeps complexity low and latency minimal, while making it straightforward to add or remove data sources as operational requirements evolve.

 Within the broader data pipeline, Data Ingestion sits at the earliest stage — upstream of Data Transformer, Data Fusion, and all downstream consumers.
-It operates alongside Data Stream Ingestion (which handles event-driven AMQP sources) and Data Redis Ingestion (which handles Redis-based computer vision feeds), collectively forming the platform's ingestion layer.
+It operates alongside Data Stream Ingestion (which handles event-driven message sources) and Data Redis Ingestion (which handles real-time computer vision feeds), collectively forming the platform's ingestion layer.

 Architecture